papermana/react-modern-sticky/README.md

 [![NPM](https://img.shields.io/npm/v/react-modern-sticky.svg)](https://www.npmjs.com/package/react-modern-sticky)

-Traditionally, sticky headers were achieved by watching scroll events.
+Traditionally, making headers sticky was achieved by watching scroll events.
 This creates some performance problems.
 Thankfully, there is now a native way of doing this in CSS: `position: sticky;`.
-Unfortunately, there's no way to tell when an element switches between "stuck" and "unstuck" modes.
+However, there's no way to tell when an element switches between "stuck" and "unstuck" modes.

-`react-modern-sticky` is a simple wrapper that uses `position: sticky` and, additionally, watches for when the sticky mode changes by utilizing the `IntersectionObserver` API for maximum performance.
+`react-modern-sticky` is a simple component that uses `position: sticky` and, additionally, watches for when the sticky mode changes.
+It does so by utilizing the `IntersectionObserver` API for maximum performance.

 - [Browser support](#browser-support)
 - [Installation](#installation)